-- live teaching (online lessons) though Google Classroom/Meet - precorded lessons produced by the classteacher - printed paper packs produced by teachers (e.g. Ark workbooks for Geography, History and science, worksheets and assessments) - for those on the programme, daily RWI lesson clips are assigned according to the groups (from the portal).
+- live teaching (online lessons) - pre-recorded lessons produced by the class teacher - printed paper packs produced by teachers (e.g. workbooks, worksheets) - for those on the programme, daily RWI lesson clips are assigned according to the groups (from the portal).
 Matched decodable books / e-books provided for practice - reading for pleasure books can be collected from the school - there may be times when children are signposted to resources such as those produced by Oak Academy or the BBC